NEWS

 A murmur of voices buzzed around her ears—were they the dead?

-been some deaths along the way to progress now and then!
-She sought to soothe
+hadn’t been some deaths along the way to progress now and then!
+She sought

 The sun blinded her as she reached with her left hand for a rough stone, forming